 Instead of the traditional yin-yang symbol, you may want to try depicting the symbol with other characters, such as two fish.
 Instead of having one be stark black, use shading to add color without being too bold.

-Minimal Yin-Yang Tattoo
+Disappearing Yin-Yang Tattoo

 Matching Yin-Yang Tattoos